 During the pandemic, the number of "canceled" and "cancellers" has increased significantly, and one of the causes of these cancellations is the fact that some people do not respect social isolation.

 However, it is important to know that a lot of fake news has spread in the virtual world, and that is where the danger lies: among the false news may be the sharing of old photos, which imply they are current; this suggests that such a person who attended a party in 2019, for example, was breaking the quarantine protocols, when in fact he was a victim of fake news.

 It is important to know that spreading fake news, not only about social isolation but about any other issue, can bring such discomfort to an individual that he or she may be driven to take his own life.
 The act of judging anyone for their actions seems something simple and normal, but we should not normalize attitudes that can hurt the feelings of a human being, leading to depression, often with no return.
 Sharing intimate photos of a person without their consent can also embarrass them and shake their psyche, thus bringing enormous consequences, in addition to being considered a crime.

-Depression can be prevented by cultivating healthy habits and thoughts, in addition to having a positive social and emotional relationship.
+Depression can be prevented by cultivating healthy habits and thoughts, in addition to having positive social and emotional relationships.
 In most cases, it is possible to treat depression effectively, improving the individual's quality of life and preventing the most drastic outcomes, such as the worst of them: suicide.